 The Best Articles in Software Engineering

-The most useful articles in Software Engineering from around the web—beginners to advanced—curated by thought leaders and our community.
+The most useful articles and videos in Software Engineering from around the web—beginners to advanced—curated by thought leaders and our community.
 We focus on timeless pieces and update the list whenever we discover new, must-read articles or videos—make sure to bookmark and revisit this page.

 Top 5 Software Engineering Articles